sapio-lang/sapio/docs/learn-sapio/src/ch05-02-taproot.md

-# No Taproot
+# Taproot

-Currently Taproot is not active on Bitcoin and there is no deployment planned for it.
+Currently Taproot is scheduled to active on Bitcoin in November 2021 but there is limited support for it across all ecosystem tools.

 Sapio scripts can become very large in size, and would greatly benefit from being able to split up and merkelize the logic into smaller satisfiable